5 Foolproof Tips to Survive the Holidays

 I know I won’t be popular suggesting this, but every time you get a chance, move around!
 I can hear you think: "Yes, but it's hard, we have company" or "Yeah, right!
 I’m not going to take a walk on Christmas day!"
 But whether it's December 24th or May 3rd, this makes no difference to your body.
 I guarantee you that as little as 15 minutes of moderate physical activity can give you a boost of energy and get you back on the right track.
 Also, if you can, do this activity outdoors.
 Not only will it invigorate you, but it will also get some fresh air into your lungs.

 5) Inch by inch

-In my name and that of Action Sport Physio, I want to wish you Happy Holidays and to be in good health in 2016, because without health, we can’t go very far! :)
+In my name and that of Action Sport Physio, I want to wish you Happy Holidays and to be in good health in the new year, because without health, we can’t go very far! :)

 Motivational speaker and personal coach focusing on healthy habits for a healthy lifestyle